zio/zio/docs/reference/service-pattern/reloadable-services.md

 }
 ```

-For example, whenever we need reloadable `Counter` service, it is sufficed to call `ServiceReloader.reload[Counter]`.
-The return type will be `ZIO[ServiceReloader, ServiceReloader.Error, Unit]`.
-So instead of providing a ZLayer of type `Reloadable[Counter]` we need to provide a layer of type `ServiceReloader`.
-With this approach we no longer need to obtain `Reloadable[Counter]` from the ZIO environment, thus we no longer need to obtain `Counter` from an instance of `Reloadable[Counter]` class.
-Instead, we can work with services like the idiomatic approach we commonly use for ordinary services.
-So instead of calling `ZIO.serviceWithZIO[Reloadable[Counter]](_.get)` we can easily use `ZIO.service[Counter]` to obtain `Counter` service from the ZIO environment.
+For example, if we require a reloadable `Counter` service, we can simply invoke `ServiceReloader.reload[Counter]`.
+The resulting type will be `ZIO[ServiceReloader, ServiceReloader.Error, Unit]`.
+Consequently, instead of providing a ZLayer of type `Reloadable[Counter]`, we now need to provide a layer of type `ServiceReloader`.

+With this approach, there is no longer a need to retrieve `Reloadable[Counter]` from the ZIO environment, eliminating the requirement to access `Counter` from an instance of the `Reloadable[Counter]` class.
+Instead, we can work with services in a manner consistent with the idiomatic approach used for regular services.
+Thus, rather than calling `ZIO.serviceWithZIO[Reloadable[Counter]](_.get)`, we can conveniently use `ZIO.service[Counter]` to obtain the `Counter` service directly from the ZIO environment.

 Let's see how we can rewrite the `Reloadable.manual` example with this approach: